5r1n1/weather-app/README.md

 3. Weather forecast for the rest of the day
 4. Weather forecast for the rest of the week

-This project teaches the following:
+This project was used to learn the following:
 1. To make web api calls from NodeJS
 2. Usage of promises and promise chaining
 3. Usage of Yargs package